 HEAT : With low porosity hair your goal should be to open up your strands so that they can absorb moisture.
 Using heat with your deep conditioner or moisturizing treatment is the best way to do it.
 I’ve been rocking with an Ion Hooded Dryer for YEARS.
 When my last one broke, I went out and bought the exact same one again.
 If you don’t have the money or the space for a hooded dryer try a Soft Hood Hair Dryer Attachment.

 CONDITION : One of the critical steps in a low porosity hair routine is making the move to a silicone free conditioner.
 Products with silicone tend to have a lot of “slip” so they feel GREAT while you’re in the shower.
 However, silicon coats your hair and will ultimately leave your hair feeling dry.
-NYC Curls’ The Curl Conditioner is a great sulfate/silicone/paraban free leave in conditioner which I used years ago and am currently revisiting.
+NYC Curls’ The Curl Conditioner is a great sulfate/silicone/paraban free leave in conditioner which I used years ago and I am revisiting.
 Not Your Mother’s also specializes in sulfate/silicone/paraban free conditioners, I’m currently using their Honey & Kalahari Desert Melon Repair & Protect Conditioner.
+Finally, my hair absolutely loves the Honey Hydrate Leave In from Camille Rose Naturals.

 MOISTURIZE : For years I struggled to find a moisturizer that “worked” for my hair.
 Many products formulated for natural hair left my hair greasy and dry.
 I discovered that for low porosity hair, lighter liquid based products are best.
 Try to find water based products (where water is one of the first or second ingredients) or a “hair milk.”
 Also look for products with humectants (like honey, glycerin, and fructose) which are good for low porosity hair.
 My hair loooooves Pattern’s Leave In Conditioner.
 My hair also really loves TGIN’s Butter Cream Daily Moisturizer.